MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/submitting-a-desktop-cosa-database-update.md

 1. Look for the Connection you want to modify, then modify any of the values there.
 1. Select **Save draft**, add a note, then select **Save**.

-## Update APN, other connection settings

-1. Open the correct profile you want to modify.
-If you have more than one profile, make sure you are modifying the correct profile.

-    - (Optional) Check your profiles' APN values.
-    - (Optional) Check that your MCC, MNC pair does not exist in the current target list.

-1. Look for the connection you want to modify, then modify any of the values there.
-1. Select **Save draft**, add a note, then select **Save**.

 ## Related content

 - [COSA overview](cosa-overview.md)